libremfg/rhize-docs/content/how-to/bpmn/create-workflow.md

     Many output fields offer a way to create a variable.
-    For example, the JSON schema field has two variables that you can name, one that outputs a boolean based on whether the schema is valid, and another that outputs the string if the variable is invalid.
+    For example, the JSON schema field has two variables that you can name, one that outputs a boolean based on whether the input is valid, and another that outputs the error string if the variable is invalid.

     You can access these variables in later nodes (unless you mutate them).

-- **You can mutate variables.**
+- **Variables.**

-    Variables are mutable, meaning you can change its value during the workflow.
+    If you direct output to a variable that already exists, the new value overwrites the old one.
-    This can be an effective strategy to manage overall process variable context size.
+    This behavior can be used to manage the overall memory footprint of a workflow.

 - **The maximum context size is configurable.**